2.20. TQL Fragments

 2.20.4.3.
 Python Data

 Python data is treated in a similar manner to Parquet data but without column names (as there is no schema metadata).
 Columns that contain IP address data will be inferred as columns of strings.
+Columns that contain point data will be inferred as lists of floats or integers.
 Column names are automatically generated in the same manner as for CSV files without headers.

 The code below shows the frame’s schema as declared on creation.